toulbar2/CFN-learn/renault/README.md

 ## Prerequisites

 The python3-sklearn (scikit python3) must be installed.
+You need also pandas, numpy, colorama, gzip, lzma, pickle, and simplejson modules installed for Python3.

 ## Data files
 * **1-year sales history of satisfiable car configurations**: config_medium_filtered.txt (8253) / config_big_filtered.txt (8338) (car configurations incompatible with the constraints have been removed and repeated configurations have been duplicated)